Descriptions & Contact Info

 Rugby Student Group Contact - info@ChiefsRFC.com

 Waubonsie Valley Rugby is open to all students, male and female, 5th grade through Senior.
 The preseason runs from January to February and the League season runs March through May.
-Teams compete against other local high schools in competitive matches with the opportunity to compete in play-offs.
-Off-season conditioning occurs throughout the school year.
+Teams compete against other local high schools in competitive matches.
+EVERY kid plays.
+A social Fall program is offered for kids not involved in other school sports.
 In 2009 the WV Rugby team won the D2 State Championship and in 2014 claimed the D1 State Championship Title.
 Multiple college scholarships have been received every year by boys and girls.